City Relocation Overview

 • Cost of Living also helps lift the overall score.

-• Newark, NJ may appeal most to families, budget-conscious movers, people who want convenience.
+• Newark, NJ may appeal most to budget-conscious movers, people who want convenience.

 Main trade-offs